coreos/butane/docs/getting-started.md

 In this above file, you'll want to set the `ssh-rsa AAAAB3NzaC1yc...` line to be your ssh public key (which is probably the contents of `~/.ssh/id_rsa.pub`, if you're on Linux).

-If we take this file and give it to `fcct`:
+If we take this file and give it to `butane`:

 ```
-$ ./bin/amd64/fcct example.yaml
+$ ./bin/amd64/butane example.bu

 {"ignition":{"config":{"replace":{"source":null,"verification":{}}},"security":{"tls":{}},"timeouts":{},"version":"3.0.0"},"passwd":{"users":[{"name":"core","sshAuthorizedKeys":["ssh-rsa ssh-rsa AAAAB3NzaC1yc..."]}]},"storage":{},"systemd":{}}
 ```